 Solar PV, solar thermal, a wind turbine, green grid power, water monitoring, insulation, car free holidays, straw bale buildings, better wildlife… over the past 10 years we’ve done all the obvious stuff.
 Our Environmental Policies l(ike 100% renewable energy) keep going.
 But here we’ll set out how we’re still keeping the pressure on, squeezing even more from our ‘Less Is More’ approach.
 It’s about having a brilliant holiday without it costing the Earth.

 Here’s what we’ll do at Wheatland Farm and around the eco lodges in the near future; what we hope to achieve; and some more ambitious plans we’re working towards.
-It’s a working document, and we’ll be refering back to it.
+It’s a working document, and we’ll be referring back to it.

 Wheatland Farm’s Resource Use